stringandstickytape/MaxsAiStudio/README.md

 ### 15. Automatic Readme Update

-- The application now includes a feature to automatically update the readme based on the latest GitHub diff.
+- The application now includes a feature to automatically update the readme based on the latest GitHub diff and commit message.
 - This feature can be accessed through the new "Specials" menu.

 ### 16. Text-to-Speech (TTS)